myersm0/werkverzeichnis/README.md

 ```

-### Attribution and catalog history
+### Attribution and catalog disambiguation
-Catalog numbers can change over time, but a key advantage of our project is that we provide a stable ID for each composition and a way of disambiguating catalogue references.
+A key feature of our project is that we provide a stable ID for each composition and a way of disambiguating catalogue references.
 For example, Mozart's famous "Alla Turca" sonata is numbered K. 331 in the original 1862 Köchel catalog, then it changed to  K. 300i in the 1964 sixth edition, and most recently in 2024 it changed back to K. 331 for the ninth edition.
 Both numbers are commonly used today.

 ```
 # By default, `wv get` will operate with respect to the *latest* catalog numbering: